IRTF-HRPC/drafts/draft-political.md

     "The Internet isn't value-neutral, and neither is the IETF."

-                                   -{{RFC3935}}
+                                   - {{RFC3935}}

-The design of the Internet through protocols and standards is a technical issue with great political and economic impacts {{RFC0613}}.
-The early Internet community already realized that it needed to make decisions on political issues such as Intellectual Property, Internationalization {{BramanI}}, diversity, access {{RFC0101}} privacy and security {{RFC0049}}, and the military {{RFC0164}} {{RFC0316}}, governmental {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}} and non-governmental {{RFC0196}} uses, which has been clearly pointed out by Braman {{BramanII}}.
+The design of the Internet through protocols and standards is a technical exercise with great political and economic impacts {{RFC0613}}.
+The early Internet community realized that it needed to make decisions on political issues such as Intellectual Property, internationalization {{BramanI}}, diversity, access {{RFC0101}}, and privacy/security {{RFC0049}}.
+In addition, there was recognition of the political implications of the use of Internet protocols by the military {{RFC0164}} {{RFC0316}}, governmental {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}} and non-governmental {{RFC0196}} entities.

-Recently there has been an increased discussion on the relation between Internet protocols and human rights {{RFC8280}} which spurred the discussion on the the value neutrality and political nature of standards.
+Recently there has been increased discussion on the relation between Internet protocols and human rights {{RFC8280}} which spurred the discussion on the the value-neutrality and political nature of standards.
 The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, but the Internet community and Internet users are also shaped by the affordances of the technology.
-Companies, citizens, governments, standards developing bodies, public opinion and public interest groups all play a part in these discussions.
+Companies, citizens, governments, standards-developing bodies, public opinion and public interest groups all play a part in these discussions.
 In this document we aim to outline different views on the relation between standards and politics and seek to answer the question whether standards are political, and if so, how.

 Vocabulary Used
 ===============

 Politics
-: (from Greek: Politiká: Politika, definition "affairs of the commons") is the process of making decisions applying to all members of a diverse group with conflicting interests.
+: (from Greek: Politiká: Politika, definition "affairs of the commons") is the process of making decisions that apply to all members of a diverse group with conflicting interests.
 More narrowly, it refers to achieving and exercising positions of governance or organized control over a community.
-Furthermore, politics is the study or practice of the distribution of power and resources within a given community as well as the interrelationship(s) between communities. (adapted from {{HagueHarrop}})
+Furthermore, politics is the study or practice of the distribution of power and resources within a given community as well as the inter-relationship(s) between communities. (adapted from {{HagueHarrop}})).

 Affordances
 : The possibilities that are provided to an actors through the ordering of an environment by a technology.